fractastical/distributed-governance/hackathon_notes.md

 12:04 idea: automated messaging bot that handles FAQ.
 Pinged World Land Trust.
 Hard time finding Breathe related domains

 12:22 have both local ethers and Visual Code environments setup.
 Should be ready to start coding as soon as i'm done yoga.

+5:17 back from yoga / haircut.
+Took longer than expected.